schoolofcities/urban-data-storytelling/docs/urban-data-visualization/visualizing-and-mapping-density/visualizing-and-mapping-density.md

 Take a look at this map of Toronto: at first glance, it's obvious that some parts of the city are different than others.
 It's a map that tells you where people live and concentrate - equally, where they don't live, and don't concentrate.
 And it's pretty simple: just one dot per 10 individuals.

 What density maps let us do is go beyond simple tables of numbers to understand how data is distributed geographically.
-We can get a feel for where events like traffic collisions 311 requests, or entities like trees, occur and exist - revealing clusters and gaps.
+We can get a feel for where events like traffic collisions, 311 requests, or entities like trees, occur and exist - revealing clusters and gaps.

 In this chapter, we will cover five different methods.
 The choice of map matters: different conclusions can be drawn from different representations.